 What have we learned so far?

 In the region surrounding the West Virginia/Virginia border near Gore, Virginia, CWD has become established and has spread in recent years.
-As of June 2014, 162 deer have tested positive for CWD in Hampshire and Hardy Counties, West Virginia, and seven deer have tested positive in Frederick County, Virginia.
-As of December 2013, the closest CWD case was within 12 miles of the park (near Stephens City).A CWD Response Plan is needed because CWD represents a threat to Park resources, primarily white-tailed deer, and the Park's proximity to known positive CWD cases represents a significant risk factor for disease introduction.
+As of March 2019, 66 deer have tested positive in Frederick and Shenandoah Counties in Virginia.
+To date, the closest CWD-positive case was found approximately 10 miles from the park (near Strasburg, VA).
+CWD represents a threat to white-tailed deer, and the park's proximity to known positive CWD cases represents a significant risk factor for disease introduction.
 Additionally, the density of white-tailed deer populations in specific areas of the park is high, as is the amount of deer movement in and out of the park, which increases the risk of CWD introduction, amplification and spread.

 More about Chronic Wasting Disease